 Faculty Research and Duquesne University's Commitment to Africa

 Loogman Faculty Research Grants are intended to support research and scholarship that reflects Duquesne's mission focus on the continent of Africa.
 Accordingly, a very wide range of research projects would fit within the scope of the Loogman Grant program; proposals should of course make the connection explicit.
+Research projects in global health related to the African continent and its diaspora are also eligible.
 Potential applicants are encouraged to confer with the Director of the Center for African Studies if they are uncertain whether their particular research agenda would meet Loogman Grant program objectives.

 Preliminary Proposal (Optional but Recommended)